Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities

 \subsubsection{A simple Liapunov example: the $M/M/\infty$ queue.}

-Following \cite{doi:10.1137/S0040585X97986667}, let us consider the (simple) example of a $M/M/\infty$ queuing system which has infinitely many servers, each of which with a service rate $\rho$ and with an arrival rate $\lambda$.
+Following \cite{doi:10.1137/S0040585X97986667}, let us consider the (simple) example of an $M/M/\infty$ queuing system which has infinitely many servers, each with a service rate $\rho$ and an arrival rate $\lambda$.
 The state space is $\mathbb{N}$ and the generator is given by